 Space Mom Costume

 -My dress and shoes were thrifted.
 The dress was already a futuristic costume dress but was more iridescent blue.
 So I spray painted it to match the others.
+But here is one online, and here and here and THIS ONE IS AMAZING!
+FIY some fabrics take a LOT more spray paint that others it all depends.

 –Leggings are from American Apparel and are pretty fabulous!